karellopez/docker_workshop_template/workshop/advanced/data.md

         COPY ./beers.csv /home/notebooks/data
     ```

-rebuild the container and as expected, everything is there and in place!
+- rebuild the container and as expected, everything is there and in place!

     ```
         output
     ```

+### Incorporating online data

-In case you don't have or don't want everything that should go into the Docker container stored locally, you can also use command line functionality to download data, e.g., using the bash commadn `curl`.
+In case you don't have or don't want everything that should go into the Docker container stored locally, you can also use command line functionality to download data, e.g., using the bash command `curl`.
+This can be very helpful when pulling data from an online repository.

-Add the respective command to the Dockerfile:
+Simply add the respective command to the Dockerfile:

 ```
     RUN curl --output /home/images/happy_whale_2.jpg  https://cdn.pixabay.com/photo/2017/01/01/20/11/humpback-whale-1945416_960_720.jpg
 ```